-The BHE under the Contract also pledges the entirety of the annual appropriations made by the Legislature on behalf of each State University ("Pledged Appropriations") to secure Bonds other than Guaranteed Bonds.
+The BHE under the Contract also pledges the entirety of the annual appropriations made by the Legislature on behalf of each State University ("Pledged Appropriations") to secure Bonds.
 The pledge of appropriations and the payment mechanisms associated with it are sometimes referred to as an "appropriation intercept."
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Commonwealth Appropriation Intercept."
 Pledged Trust Funds and Pledged Appropriations are collectively referred to herein as "Pledged Funds."

-The Contract requires the BHE to make payments from Pledged Funds if and to the extent Revenues related to a particular State University and other moneys received by the Authority or otherwise available pursuant to the Trust

-Agreement in connection with the Projects of such State University are insufficient to pay debt service on the Bonds (other than Guaranteed Bonds) allocable to such Projects and the Authority's expenses in connection with such Bonds or such Projects.
+The Contract requires the BHE to make payments from Pledged Funds if and to the extent Revenues related to a particular State University and other moneys received by the Authority or otherwise available pursuant to the Trust Agreement in connection with the Projects of such State University are insufficient to pay debt service on the Bonds allocable to such Projects and the Authority's expenses in connection with such Bonds or such Projects.
 Upon receipt from the Authority or the Trustee of notice of any such insufficiency relating to a particular State University, the BHE is required, as promptly as practicable, to pay to the Trustee, or to cause the applicable State University to pay to the Trustee, from the Pledged Funds of such State University the amount of such insufficiency.
 Pledged Funds may also be used to replenish the Debt Service Reserve Fund in the event of a withdrawal precipitated by such a deficiency.
 The Pledged Trust Funds of one State University may not be used to make payments on behalf of any other State University.
-However, if the Pledged Trust Funds of the applicable State University have been exhausted and the Pledged Appropriations of such State University are insufficient to cover the insufficiency, the BHE is required to pay to the Trustee, or cause the Trustee to be paid, the amount of the remaining insufficiency from the Pledged Appropriations of all of the State Universities, ratably, according to the percentage of outstanding Bonds (other than Guaranteed Bonds) then allocable to each particular State University.
+However, if the Pledged Trust Funds of the applicable State University have been exhausted and the Pledged Appropriations of such State University are insufficient to cover the insufficiency, the BHE is required to pay to the Trustee, or cause the Trustee to be paid, the amount of the remaining insufficiency from the Pledged

+Appropriations of all of the State Universities, ratably, according to the percentage of outstanding Bonds then allocable to each particular State University.
 In order to comply with the provisions of the Contract or to effectuate the pledge of Pledged Funds, the BHE is required to take all actions necessary or desirable to effectuate transfers from funds made available for expenditure on behalf of an applicable State University pursuant to an appropriation or other spending authorization in the Commonwealth's annual operating budget, including supplemental and deficiency budgets.
-Pledged Funds are not pledged to the Owners of any Guaranteed Bonds.

-Under the Contract, the BHE and/or any State University is permitted to grant a lien on Pledged Funds on a parity with the pledge made to the holders of the Bonds (other than Guaranteed Bonds), if any, if the BHE or the applicable State University, as the case may be, certifies in writing to the Authority that the total revenues available for expenditure by the applicable State University during each of the three most recently completed fiscal years (including the Pledged Funds, but excluding any Revenues, in respect of such State University) were not less than 200% of the maximum annual debt service requirements on all outstanding debt obligations allocable to such State University, all other outstanding debt obligations issued by the Authority to finance or refinance Projects for such State University and any debt obligation being issued in connection with the creation of such parity pledge.
+Under the Contract, the BHE and/or any State University is permitted to grant a lien on Pledged Funds on a parity with the pledge made to the holders of the Bonds if the BHE or the applicable State University, as the case may be, certifies in writing to the Authority that the total revenues available for expenditure by the applicable State University during each of the three most recently completed fiscal years (including the Pledged Funds, but excluding any Revenues, in respect of such State University) were not less than 200% of the maximum annual debt service requirements on all outstanding debt obligations allocable to such State University, all other outstanding debt obligations issued by the Authority to finance or refinance Projects for such State University and any debt obligation being issued in connection with the creation of such parity pledge.